bacalhau-project/bacalhau/integration/flyte/plugins/flytekit-bacalhau/examples/README.md

 ## 🧑‍🤝‍🧑 Chain jobs together

-Pipe task's A output into a downstream task B's input and have B process that.
+Pipe task A's output into a downstream task B's input and have B process that.
 See the [full source code here](./chained-jobs.py).

 ```shell